jake-87/blog/content/blog/on-zig.md

 I am personally a proponent of a good macro system, but I will readily admit people can also go overboard with one of those.

-### Inference

-In general, Zig has very little type inference.
-As someone who is a fan of functional programming, it should be no surprise that I'm a fan of at least function-local inference.
-I appreciate that theoretically this makes types more stable, and can mean some things are less prone to breaking, but with Zig's lack of extreme type-directed features, (e.g. traits/typeclasses), I think it could benefit from a little more inference.
-This leads us into the next point quite nicely:

 ### Casting

 Zig's casting is a bit cumbersome.
 To cast a float to a specific int width, for example, must be done with `@as(i32, @intFromFloat(flt))`.
 Bit of a mouthful.
 Inference can help here (For example if a variable is already known to be a `i32`, the outer cast is not needed), but I would think that with Zig's comptime abilities, this could be made a bit nicer.
 Luckily, it is common Zig practice to annotate everything if possible, so this does come up slightly less in practice.
 It is still a bit bulky however.

 Float to int casting additionally can invoke undefined behavior if the float is outside the integer's range.
-I personally prefer truncating semantics, with perhaps a specialized method for UB semantics.
+I personally prefer truncating semantics, with perhaps a specialized method (`intFromFloatUnsafe`?) for UB semantics.
 That's more of a personal preference though.

 ## Semantics